 Full day in park – overnight in park restcamp.
 Go on sunset drive to return for a dinner barbecue.
 BD

-Exit the park and return to Johannesburg Airport where the tour ends.
-B
+Exit the park and return to Johannesburg Airport then on to our hotel adjacent

 Booking Terms and Conditions